-North American news stories and politics fill our screens; the chances are the last film you saw was made there; and if you have studied English Literature, History or Politics you are likely to have encountered some American or Canadian topics or texts.
+North American news stories and politics fill our screens.
+Chances are the last film you saw was made there.
+If you have studied English Literature, History or Politics you are likely to have encountered some American or Canadian topics or texts.

 Maybe some of this caught your eye and got you thinking about a degree in American and Canadian Studies.
 Here are some recommendations from lecturers at Birmingham to get you thinking harder, further, and in lots of different directions:

 Rona Cran recommends: